 There is much confusion on the government’s new initiative to restructure childcare services and provide cheap daycare.
 The government’s efforts to reduce childcare costs are aimed at low income families and mothers who need to enter the workforce.
 Reducing the cost of care is a critical goal, but a low fee for parents doesn’t necessarily translate into an enriching experience for children.

 It is most likely that the goal of $10 a day child care will be administered through the current approved daycares and private daycares will not be subsidized.
 That being said, it is unclear how the government proposes daycare fees to only cost $10.
 Will they reimburse all daycares a set amount?
 If daycare costs are $35 a day at one daycare and $45 a day at another, how does the government claim that daycare costs will be $10 at both daycares?
 Does this mean imposing a cap on what a daycare provider can charge and thus imposing a reduction on their income?

 We provide QUALITY care in a quality environment in an area that has a rather high cost of living.
 We cannot have an imposed cut on our rates just to qualify and pass on a $10 a day daycare fee.

 These are some of the main points on why we are a private and independent daycare vs an approved daycare which we feel will diminish the quality of care we provide.
-We follow guidelines carefully, we have full daycare insurance, child first aid certification, police criminal background checks, and vulnerable sector checks for both adults in the home.
+Although we are not under any family daycare agency, we follow all guidelines carefully, we have full daycare insurance, child first aid certification, police criminal background checks, and vulnerable sector checks for both adults in the home.